ewan-klein/dataliteracy/data_literacy_bos.md

 ## Summary

-This course resembles Informatics Literacy in a couple of respects: it is a 20 pt Level 7 course; it is generalist in approach, and will be offered as an outside course to other programmes.
+Data literacy is a key transferrable skill, and it is fitting that the School of Informatics should take a lead role in introducing the topic into the undergraduate curriculum.
+The proposed course resembles *Informatics Literacy* in a couple of respects: it is a 20 pt Level 7 course; it is generalist in approach, and will be offered as an outside course to other programmes.

+However, the course places an strong emphasis on interdisciplinary teamwork, and to underpin this, we will strongly encourage other departments to become stakeholders.
+The course is intended to be open to students from Informatics, and will offer them material, skills and ways of learning that are not currently available elsewhere in the curriculum.

-In addition, the course contributes to the following initiatives:
+The course contributes to the following initiatives:

 *   The University’s [Emerging Vision for Learning and Teaching](http://www.docs.sasg.ed.ac.uk/AcademicServices/Projects/Consultation%20on%20University%20Vision%20for%20Learning%20and%20Teaching%20Aug%202014.pdf);
 * The [Edinburgh2020](http://Fedinburgh2020.org) platform for